-Pay attention to the child’s interests
+Pay attention to the child’s interests.

-When you enlist your child for an ABA therapy session, therapists analyze the child’s behavior, emotion, and other covert activities closely to understand what works best for him/her.
+When you enlist your child for an ABA therapy session, therapists closely analyze the child’s behavior, emotion, and other covert activities to understand what works best for them.
 They take each child’s behavior in an environment into consideration to understand the triggers and resulting consequences.
 They also analyze a child’s behavior for some hidden skills to develop a treatment plan by keeping the child’s parents in the loop.
 Some institutions, like the school, can also be made aware of the child’s knack for certain activities.

 Exposure and experience

 With proper supplies, exposure, and experience, your autistic child gains the agency to act and perform at his will.
-When you encourage the child’s passion and give what he needs, its failure in communicating with language is overcome with other forms of expression, such as art.
-Exposing them to options can give them joy and the freedom of choice to give clues about their likes or dislikes.
+When you encourage the child’s passion and give them what he needs, its failure in communicating with language is overcome with other forms of expression, such as art.
+Exposing them to options can give them joy and the freedom to give clues about their likes or dislikes.

-Be it a musical production or a piece of art, when you expose your autistic child to such art forms, it also encourages them to have their own interpretations.
+Be it a musical production or a piece of art, when you expose your autistic child to such art forms, it also encourages them to have their interpretations.
 This promotes their thinking capability without assistance.
 They can see films and artworks in a new light.
-ABA therapists can also help parents realize the strengths of their autistic children and teach them ways to identify their child’s niche and encourage interpretations.
+ABA therapists can also help parents realize the strengths of their autistic children and teach them ways to identify their child’s niche, and encourage interpretations.

 With an autistic child, it often helps to encourage the child to follow their interests and inclinations.
 This, in turn, can help the children develop a skill set that they can improve with time and practice.
 Parents and therapists must identify the strengths and modes of expression for an autistic child to feel comfortable and confident in its existence.